Adam Smith proposed that the Wealth of Nations was built upon the heels of selling their goods to other countries and buying nothing in return.

-Nitrogen is the energy intensive steroid for farm land that enables humanity to massively accelerate the production of food.
+Nitrogen is the farming hack that enabled humanity to massively accelerate the production of food.

 The next time you walk into a country, try to guess it’s MWh/capita.
 The rule of Law is pretty straightforward to characterize as advanced or primitive.

 Civilizations that have low energy production rates have increased birth rates.
 Electrification seems to decrease birth rates at large.
 One study of Indonesia suggests that ~25% of the decrease in birth rates in certain countries can be attributed to electrification.

 Look at this list of countries and you’ll notice that poor electricity lacking countries have high birth rates.